Our Dog Friendly Sledding Tours In Tromsø

 After the briefing, it’s time to start the adventure!
 We’ll take you to the starting point where your husky team is raring to go.
 Each sled gets a passenger and driver, and you have the opportunity to swap between the roles during your tour.

 Our guides help you off from the starting line, ensuring you’re comfortable with the sled and the dogs.
-During the 90-minute trail, you’ll see some spectacular Tromsø scenery with arctic landscapes stretching as far as the eye can see – remember to bring your camera; there’s going to be plenty of photo opportunities!
+During the 90-minute trail, you’ll see some spectacular Tromsø scenery with arctic landscapes.

 After you complete the trip, our staff take care of the husky team and the sled while you head over to the Sami Lavvo for some hot beverages and a slice of Hege’s legendary homemade chocolate cake.

-Half Day Husky Tour With Lunch
+Half Day Husky Sledding Tour With Lunch

 - Marvel at the beautiful mountains and fjords of Norway